njersch/mission-control/README.md

 ![Create to-dos from the address var](./assets/create_from_omnibox.png)

-You can enter additional information directly from the address var:
+You can enter additional information directly from the address bar:

 - Assign to-do to a **project** by entering `#project:` followed by a project name.
 If a project name contains whitespace, make sure to wrap everything in parentheses.
 - Set a **priority** by entering `#prio:`, followed by the desired priority.
 - Set a **date** until which to snooze a to-do by entering `#when:`, followed by any of the expressions to snooze items [described below](#waiting-view).
 You can use `0` to set the status to `Next`.
 - **Block time** on your calendar by entering `#calendar:` followed by a duration in minutes.
 If used together with `#when:`, time will be blocked on the provided date.
+- **Add links** to the item's title in markdown format.

 ### Create a new to-do from your other devices